junxit/us-congress-bills-110/metadata.md

 - 2008-09-18 — Introduced in House
 - 2008-09-18 — Introduced in House
 - 2008-09-18 — Referred to the House Committee on Foreign Affairs.
+- 2008-09-23 — At the conclusion of debate, the chair put the question on the motion to suspend the rules.
+Ms. Ros-Lehtinen objected to the vote on the grounds that a quorum was not present.
+Further proceedings on the motion were postponed.
+The point of no quorum was withdrawn.
+- 2008-09-23 — Considered under suspension of the rules. (consideration: CR H8643-8645; text of measure as introduced: CR H8643-8644)
+- 2008-09-23 — DEBATE - The House proceeded with forty minutes of debate on H. Res.
+1461.
+- 2008-09-23 — Mr. Scott (GA) moved to suspend the rules and agree to the resolution, as amended.
+- 2008-09-25 — Considered as unfinished business.
+- 2008-09-25 — Motion to reconsider laid on the table Agreed to without objection.
+- 2008-09-25 — On motion to suspend the rules and agree to the resolution, as amended Agreed to by voice vote.
+- 2008-09-25 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution, as amended Agreed to by voice vote.
+- 2008-09-25 — The title of the measure was amended.
+Agreed to without objection.